ApeWorX/ape/docs/userguides/contracts.md

 With this technique, you can feed as many constructor arguments as your contract constructor requires.

-If you do not pass the correct amounts of constructor arguments when deploying, you will get an error showing your arguments don't match what is in the ABI:
+If you do not pass the correct amount of constructor arguments when deploying, you will get an error showing your arguments don't match what is in the ABI:

 ```bash
 ArgumentsLengthError: The number of the given arguments (0) do not match what is defined in the ABI (2).